 At the time of writing, the filet mignon costs $30 to $40 per lb.

 This is somewhat a newcomer in the steak world, and this tasty little number is the very top of the top sirloin steak.

-It’s typically half meat and half fat cap and are a favorite in South America.
-The rest of the world is slowly realizing just how amazing they are.
+It’s typically half meat and half fat cap and is a favorite in South America.
+The rest of the world is now slowly realizing just how amazing they are.